I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/udecxusbdevice/nf-udecxusbdevice-udecxusbdeviceinitsetspeed.md

 <p>This function does not return a value.</p>

 ## -remarks
 <p>After the client driver sets the USB speed of the device, it only operates in that speed.
 The speed also determines the kind of port to which the device can connect.
 For example, a USB SuperSpeed device cannot connect to a USB 2.0 port.</p>

-<p>After the client driver sets the USB speed of the device, it only operates in that speed.
-The speed also determines the kind of port to which the device can connect.
-For example, a USB SuperSpeed device cannot connect to a USB 2.0 port.</p>

 ## -requirements